Understanding domestic violence laws

 You may also choose to do nothing.
 However, if you fail to attend court or respond to the DVO, it may be made in your absence.

 Being subjected to domestic or family violence can be extremely traumatic.
 No matter what the circumstances of your case are, we can help you and your family feel safe.
 Our lawyers know each case is different and that domestic violence matters often need to be treated with urgency.
-To speak with an experienced domestic violence defence lawyer, contact our Brisbane office today.
+To speak with an experienced domestic violence lawyer, contact our Brisbane office today.
+Phone (07) 3221 4300, or email [email protected], or fill in our online form here.